 A number of countries have opposed the restrictions.
 Among them are several oil-producing countries with interests in the plastics industry.

-Another point of contention is that they have not agreed on how the agreement should be voted through - by majority or by consensus.
+Another obstacle is that they have not agreed on how the agreement should be voted through - by majority or by consensus.

-Forecasts indicate a global increase in plastic production by 300 percent by 2060 if nothing is done.
+Forecasts indicate a global increase in plastic production of 300 percent by 2060 if nothing is done.

 Only 10 percent of all plastic is recycled globally.
 80 percent of all plastic is estimated to remain as pollution in the world.